Grant Deed

 A married couple wants to change the vesting on their home from community property to joint tenancy or vice versa using an interspousal grant deed.

-You are transferring property into your living trust for estate planning purposes and need a grant deed that avoids triggering reassessment under Proposition 13.
+You are transferring property into your Living trust document for estate planning purposes and need a grant deed that avoids triggering reassessment under Proposition 13.

 Key Sections in a Grant Deed